What kind of student are you?

 Senior Citizens' Tuition and Fees Waiver

 Under provisions of the Virginia Senior Citizens Higher Education Act, a person who has reached 60 years of age and has had legal domicile in Virginia for one year before the beginning of a semester may enroll in a state institution of higher learning at no cost (tuition and required fees) provided all tuition-paying students are given first priority for class spaces.
 Senior citizens who have completed 75 percent or more of their degree requirements may be allowed to enroll in courses at the same time as tuition-paying students.
-If the senior citizen had a Virginia taxable income of not more than $10,000 in the preceding year, the individual may take a course for academic credit without paying tuition.
-If the person’s Virginia taxable income exceeded $10,000, the individual may only audit the course for free.
+If the senior citizen had a Virginia taxable income of not more than $23,850 in the preceding year, the individual may take a course for academic credit without paying tuition and fees, except for fees established for the purpose of paying for course materials, such as laboratory fees.
+If the person’s Virginia taxable income exceeded $23,850, the individual may only audit the course for free.
 All audits must be approved by the appropriate academic dean.
-A senior citizen, regardless of income level, may take a noncredit course.
+A senior citizen, regardless of income level, may take a noncredit course free of tuition and fees, except for fees established for the purpose of paying for course materials, such as laboratory fees.
 No limit is placed on the number of semesters in which a senior citizen may register for tuition-free courses.
 The law places no restriction on the number of courses that may be taken for credit in any semester.
 Audit of credit courses or noncredit courses cannot exceed three courses per semester.

-To apply for waiver of tuition and fees, senior citizens must be admitted to the college and complete waiver forms each semester in which classes are taken.
+To apply for waiver of tuition and fees, senior citizens must be admitted to the college and complete a waiver form each semester in which classes are taken.
 Waivers must be approved by the Registrar.
 Forms are available in the Admissions and Records Office.